The IPCRESS File: Book and Movie Review

 Harry [blackout]realises he has to escape before the brainwashing succeeds.
 He manages to get out and discovers that his prison is not actually in Hungary but is in fact in London.
 He recovers at a friend’s flat, but Harry’s tormentors kill his friend and frame Harry for the murder.[/blackout]

 Harry [blackout]goes to Dalby’s house and discovers Dalby there with Jay and the ‘Hungarian’ jailers.
 He follows Jay back to London, but when they arrive at Jay’s flat his associates capture him and take him to talk to Jay.[/blackout]

 Jay [blackout]gets a mysterious phone call and then Military Intelligence arrive, arrest him and free Harry.[/blackout]

-In [blackout]the final chapters the reader finds out what was going on.
-Military Intelligence suspected Dalby was a Soviet agent, which was why Harry was transferred to WOOC(P) in the first place.
-Dalby was behind the plot to brainwash the scientists and Jay was simply working for the highest bidder.
+In [blackout]the final chapters, the reader finds out what was going on.
+Military Intelligence suspected Dalby was a Soviet agent, which was why they transferred Harry to WOOC(P) in the first place.
+Dalby was behind the plot to brainwash the scientists, and Jay was simply working for the highest bidder.
 Dalby tried several times to frame Harry (at the nightclub and on the American base) to draw suspicion away from himself.
 Dalby’s ‘rescue’ of the scientist in Lebanon was also a bluff.[/blackout]

 British intelligence [blackout]kill Dalby in a fake car crash, employ Jay and promote Harry to head of Provisional.[/blackout]